dirkules339/Bertelsmann-Arvato-Project/README.md

-# Customer Segmentation and Acquisition - Bertelsmann Arvato (Jun 2021)
+# Customer Segmentation and Acquisition - Bertelsmann Arvato

 Machine Learning Engineer Udacity Nanodegree - Capstone Project This GitHub repository hosts the code and report for "Capstone project - Arvato Customer Segmentation" that I developed and completed as part of Udacity Machine Learning Engineer Nanodegree program.